alexsmags/TechTitans/README.md

  | 40209790 |

 ## System Architecture
 - For the Home Simulator Application, we will be using the Model-View-ViewModel			(MVVM) architectural pattern.
-Therefore, we will need to use the following 3 layers:
+Therefore, we will need to use the following 3 layers
 	UI Layer, Application Layer, and Domain Layer.
 ![image](https://github.com/alexsmags/TechTitans/assets/111084379/9eac0912-264c-419c-88ad-8fcc52f8bb8c)